Harxhit/Web-Development/README.md

 - **Sign-Up Page**: A user-friendly registration form.
 - **Webpage**: A multi-section styled webpage showcasing combined HTML and CSS skills.

+### **Tailwind**
+- **404 Error** :This project is a custom-designed 404 error page built with HTML and Tailwind CSS.
+It provides a visually appealing and responsive interface to notify users when they navigate to a non-existent page.
+- **Login Page** : This project is a login page for **AnimeTV**, designed with a modern and responsive UI using HTML and Tailwind CSS.
+The page provides an engaging experience for anime enthusiasts with a visually appealing layout and a secure login form.

 ### **TailwindCSS & Bootstrap**
 - **Responsive Designs**: Built layouts optimized for all devices using TailwindCSS.
 - **Bootstrap Components**: Implemented pre-styled components like modals, carousels, and forms.